jonkgrimes/working_hours/README.md

-WorkingHours is a simple gem that allows you to set the hours of operation for a Rails application and then provides nice convenience methods for determining whether a business is in operation.
+WorkingHours is a simple gem that allows you to set the hours of operation for a Rails application and then provides nice convenience methods for determining whether a business is in operation and if it is the weekend or not.

 ## Installation